 Consistency Beats Timing

-• When the market drops, your £200 buys more shares.
+• If the market drops, a fixed monthly amount buys more units.

-• When the market rises, your £200 buys fewer shares.
+• If the market rises, the same fixed amount buys fewer units.

-• Over time, the average price you paid is lower than the average market price.
+• Over time, the average price paid may be lower than the average market price over that period.

 Your First Month